KratosMultiphysics/Examples/particle_mechanics/validation/granular_flow_2D/README.md

 ## References
 - Bui, H. H., Fukagawa, R., Sako, K., & Ohno, S. (2008).
 Lagrangian meshfree particles method (SPH) for large deformation and failure flows of geomaterial using elastic-plastic soil constitutive model.
 International Journal for Numerical and Analytical Methods in Geomechanics, 32(12), 1537–1570. https://doi.org/10.1002/nag.688
+- Chandra, B., Larese, A., Iaconeta, I., Rossi, R., Wüchner, R. (2018).
+Soil-Structure Interaction Simulation of Landslides Impacting a Structure Using an Implicit Material Point Method. *Accepted for publication by Proceeding of the 2nd International Conference on The Material Point Method (MPM2019)*.